tmuras/moodle-debian/auth/shibboleth/README.txt

 Shibboleth dual login with custom login page
 --------------------------------------------------------------------------------
-Of course you can create a dual login page that better fits your needs.
-For this to work, you have to set up the two authentication methods (e.g. 'Manual' and 'Shibboleth') and specify an alternate login link to your own dual login page.
+You can create a dual login page that better fits your needs.
+For this to work, you have to set up the two authentication methods (e.g. 'Manual Accounts' and 'Shibboleth') and specify an alternate login link to your own dual login page.
 On that page you basically need a link to the Shibboleth-protected page ('/auth/shibboleth/index.php') for the Shibboleth login and a form that sends 'username' and 'password' to moodle/login/index.php.
+Set this web page then als alternate login page.
 Consult the Moodle documentation for further instructions and requirements.

 How to customize the way the Shibboleth user data is used in Moodle